 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in Memphis ran at historical average in January and February of 2020.1 They began to fall in March and bottomed out at 18% of average in April.
-Filings have increased since then but remain below historical averages.
+Eviction filings in Memphis ran at historical average in January and February of 2020.1 They began to fall in March and bottomed out at 18% of average in April 2020, after which filings increased.